Comprehensive Sustainability Plan

 GOAL: Reduce greenhouse gas emissions 60% below 2007 levels by 2024.

-PROGRESS: UVM purchased Vermont carbon offsets from the Vermont Land Trust and The Nature Conservancy to cover our Scope 3 emissions.
+PROGRESS: This goal has been achieved.
+UVM purchases Vermont carbon offsets from the Vermont Land Trust to cover our Scope 3 emissions.

 Buildings